 Course description

 Evolution is the central concept in biology.
-This course examines evolution as a science and places it in an historical context.
-Classes focus on descent with modification, the nature of natural selection, the history of the earth, the information content of the fossil record, and processes responsible for diversification (speciation and extinction).
+This course examines evolution as a science and places it in a historical context.
+Course focuses on descent with modification, the nature of natural selection, the history of the earth, the information content of the fossil record, and processes responsible for diversification (speciation and extinction).
 The science of evolutionary biology is presented in the context of a broader history of ideas in science.
 The course also explores the importance of evolutionary thinking in the 21st century, including discussion of antibiotic and pesticide resistance, personalized genomics, eugenics, and climate change.

 Outcome 1: Provide examples of the kinds of questions evolutionary biologists ask, and the types of tools and evidence they use to answer them.